gizemdal/MPM-Taichi/README.md

-# Material Point Method Jello Simulation with Taichi
+# Material Point Method Simulation with Taichi

 <a name="description"/>